Ultrastrong coupling regimes of light-matter interaction: Experiments in the USC and DSC regimes

 \subsection{Semiconductor quantum wells}

 Semiconductor quantum wells (QWs) provide one of the cleanest and most tunable solid-state environments with quantum-engineered electronic and optical properties.
-In the context of cavity QED, microcavity-exciton-polaritons in QWs have served as a model system for highlighting and understanding the striking differences between light-atom coupling and light-condensed-matter coupling~\cite{WeisbuchetAl92PRL,KhitrovaetAl99RMP,DengetAl10RMP,GibbsetAl11NP}.
-However, the large values of resonance frequency (typically in the near-infrared or visible) and relatively small dipole moments for interband transitions make it impractical to achieve USC using exciton-polaritons (see, however, the cases of microcavity exciton polaritons in organic semiconductors, carbon nanotubes, and two-dimensional materials described in Sec.~\ref{sec:3c2}).
+In the context of cavity QED, microcavity exciton polaritons in QWs have served as a model system for highlighting and understanding the striking differences between light-atom coupling and light-condensed-matter coupling~\cite{WeisbuchetAl92PRL,KhitrovaetAl99RMP,DengetAl10RMP,GibbsetAl11NP}.
+However, the large values of resonance frequency (typically in the near-infrared or visible) and relatively small dipole moments for interband transitions make it impractical to achieve USC using exciton polaritons [see, however, the cases of microcavity exciton polaritons (MEPs) in organic semiconductors, carbon nanotubes, and two-dimensional materials described in Sec.~\ref{sec:3c2}].

-\emph{Intraband transitions}, such as intersubband transitions (ISBTs)~\cite{Helm00Chapter,Paielle06Book} or inter-Landau-level transitions (ILLTs) (colloquially known as cyclotron resonance, CR)~\cite{Kono01MMR,HiltonetAl12Book}, are much better candidates for realizing USC regimes in QWs.
-Shown schematically in Fig.~\ref{intraband}, they have small resonance frequencies, typically in the midinfared (MIR) and terahertz (THz) range, and enormous dipole moments (10s of $e$-\AA).
+\emph{Intraband transitions}, such as intersubband transitions (ISBTs)~\cite{Helm00Chapter,Paielle06Book} or inter-Landau-level transitions (ILLTs) (colloquially known as a cyclotron resonance, CR)~\cite{Kono01MMR,HiltonetAl12Book}, are much better candidates for realizing USC regimes in QWs.
+Shown schematically in Fig.~\ref{intraband}, they have small resonance frequencies, typically in the midinfared (MIR) and terahertz (THz) range, and enormous dipole moments (tens of $e$\AA).